Lodging a claim for a patient

 Lodging a sensitive claim

-Sensitive claims are for mental or physical injuries caused by some criminal acts, eg injuries caused by sexual violence.
+Sensitive claims are for mental or physical injuries caused by some criminal acts, for example, injuries caused by sexual violence.
 Lodgement of these claims may be many years after the event and the event doesn't need to be reported to the police or other authority.

 Sensitive claims can be lodged by:

 - medical practitioners, nurse practitioners and nurses, using the ACC45

 - registered or contracted counsellors, which include psychologists, psychotherapists, psychiatrists and social workers, under the Integrated Services for Sensitive Claims (ISSC) contract, using the client engagement form.

 ISSC providers can access the client engagement form through MyACC: